IHE/ITI.MHDS/input/pagecontent/volume-1.md

 An especially important aspect that is beyond the scope of IHE is the definition of the overall policies of the community.
-There are whitepapers and handbooks from IHE
+There are white papers and handbooks from IHE
 (see Section [1:50.1](#1501-mhds-actors-transactions-and-content-modules)), but there is no single policy that must be put in place by an IHE based community to ensure privacy and security.
 In this section, we will discuss potential